Hardness of Covering Alignment: Phase Transition in Post-Sequence Genomics: NP-hardness of PC-Min-ED-

-In the reduction, $M$ will play the role of a sufficiently big constant.
-A string $T$ whose length depends on $M$ will play as a firm \emph{tab} gadget, capable of forcing an optimal alignment to align the $i$-th occurrence of $T$ in one string to the $i$-th occurrence of $T$ in the other string.
-Value of $M$ and content of $T$ shall be fixed by the following lemmas.
+In the reduction, we will use an integer $M$ that will play the role of a sufficiently big constant.
+A string $T$ whose length depends on $M$ will play the role of a firm \emph{tab} gadget, capable of forcing an optimal alignment to align the $i$-th occurrence of $T$ in one string to the $i$-th occurrence of $T$ in the other string.
+We now explain how to choose $T$.

+A \emph{linear de Bruijn sequence of order $k$} over a binary alphabet is a string in which every binary string of length $k$ appears as substring exactly once~\cite{FSM94,deB46}.
+Let $DB(k)$ denote one such string.
+The string $DB(k)$ has length $2^k + k - 1$ and can be constructed in linear time by taking the spelling of an Eulerian cycle in a de Bruijn graph of order $k-1$ \cite{Goo46,BP07}.

-\begin{Lem} Let $S$ be a random $\{0,1\}$-string of fixed length $|S|$ and let $\ell=O(\log |S|)$.
+\ignore{\begin{Lem} Let $S$ be a random $\{0,1\}$-string of fixed length $|S|$ and let $\ell=O(\log |S|)$.
 Then, with high probability, $S$ has no repeated substring of length $\ell$, i.e., for any $1\leq i,j\leq |S|-\ell$, we have $S[i..i+\ell-1]=S[j..j+\ell-1]$ iff $i=j$. \end{Lem} \begin{proof} Take $i\neq j$.
 We have $\Pr(S[i..i+\ell-1]=S[j..j+\ell-1])=2^{-\ell}$, since the events $S[i+\delta]=S[j+\delta]$ for $0\leq\delta\leq\ell-1$ are independent of probability $1/2$.
 Applying the union bound we get

-\end{proof}
+\end{proof} }